SliceDroidTeam/SliceDroid/README.md

-# 📱 Android Tracing and Analysis Toolkit - SliseDroid App
+# 📱 Android Tracing and Analysis Toolkit - SliceDroid App

 A modular toolchain for tracing Android kernel events using kprobes, parsing ftrace logs, and analyzing app behavior with advanced visualization.
 Ideal for dynamic analysis, app auditing, and research.